-With digital technology, products can be designed to be hardware or software centric.
+With digital technology, products can be designed to be hardware or software-based.
 Each type of platform has different advantages.

-Products whose architecture is software-based typically have an initial cost advantage, especially if the computing device on which the software runs has already been purchased.
-This includes programs that run on personal computers.
-However, these programs have relatively short life expectancies with supplier support typically lasting a few years.
+Products whose architecture is software-based have an initial cost advantage, especially if the computing device on which the software runs has already been purchased.
+However, the software programs and the hardware they run on have relatively short life expectancies with supplier support typically lasting a few years.

-Hardware-based products are initially more expensive than software products.
-While these hardware products also include software, this dedicated software that is not dependent on third parties for support.
+Hardware-based products are initially more expensive than software-based products.
+While hardware-based organs also include software, this dedicated software is not dependent on third parties for support.
 The life expectancy of hardware-based products is typically significantly longer than those that are software-based, lasting as long as the hardware is supported.
-In the church organ field hardware products serve for decades.
-In the case of Allen organs, some of its instruments in their seventh decade continue to operate and are serviceable.
+In the church organ field, hardware-based products serve for decades.
 Compare this to the life expectancy of a personal computer.

 Nearly all church organs are hardware-based because of the longevity and other advantages.
 Some software-centric organs are available and are often used as practice instruments.
 Often referred to as “virtual organs”, these systems require a personal computer and a software program, typically by Hauptwerk.
 They also require software sample sets and significant additional hardware including: keyboards, stop control mechanisms, MIDI interfaces, amplifiers, speaker cabinets, some form of cabinet to house these assemblies, and more.
 This amounts to thousands of dollars of additional costs.